-Josh Roupe (born 1982) is an American, Midwest-based illustrator, artist and entertainer.
+Josh Roupe (born 1982) is an American, Midwest-based visual-artist and entertainer.

-Josh Roupe was born in Bay City, Michigan but raised in the rural small town of Pinconning, Michigan.
+Josh Roupe was born in Bay City, Michigan but grew up in the rural town of Pinconning, Michigan.
 He has a Bachelor’s of Fine Arts from Central Michigan University and an Associates of Art + Design from Delta College.
-He is a Marine Corps veteran and a self-proclaimed “Creative-Juggernaut”.
+He also is a Marine Corps veteran and a self-proclaimed “Creative-Juggernaut”.
 His artwork spans an array of mediums such as drawing, painting, print-making, digital-design, animation and film but he is probably best known for his mixed-media paintings.

 On July, 29th, 2001, Roupe enlisted in the United States Marine Corps as a rifleman, only about a month prior to 9/11.
 After basic training at MCRD in San Diego, CA, he graduated from the School of Infantry located in Camp Pendleton, CA. Roupe then spent the rest of his military career attached to 1st Marine Division, 1st Battalion.
 He was deployed on two West Pac tours where he conducted ground operations as part of Operation Iraqi Freedom and Operation Enduring Freedom.
 His unit participated in advanced survival training programs in varies climates.
 He endured a cold weather survival school in Bridgeport, CA and trained in the jungles of Kenya with the Kenyan Army.
 Roupe’s deployments also brought him to places like Djibouti where he aided in humanitarian missions, restored orphanages and met Robin Williams, who signed his underpants.
 Along his world tour, he also visited Singapore, Bahrain, Australia, Guam, and numerous other places.
 He was honorably discharged in 2006.

 In 2005 shortly before exiting his military service, Josh formed the acid-rap duo Killaz Local 989 with childhood friend, Sam Harper [a.k.a.
-Oddball], under the pseudonym ‘Tripp 7’-a name which was a pun on his lucky close calls in life.
-The group began production on their own label Violently Ill Entertainment which the two established in 2004.
+Oddball], under the pseudonym ‘Tripp 7’.
+The group began production on their own label Violently Ill Entertainment which Sam had established in 2004.